 The other criterion which defines US territories is their organizational status.

-Organized territories are territories subject to an Organic Act, passed by congress, which establishes a government in the territory.
+Organized territories are territories subject to an Organic Act, passed by Congress, which establishes a government in the territory.

 Of the five populated territories in the United States, four of them have passed an Organic Act and are organized territories.
-They are (with date of organization):
+They are (with the date of organization):

 Citizens of all of the above territories are US Citizens, however they cannot vote in federal elections.
 They each have a representative in congress, which cannot vote on the floor but may vote in committee.
 The remaining US territories are all unorganized: